Scaling limit of heavy tailed nearly unstable cumulative INAR($\infty$) processes and rough fractional diffusions: Introduction

+where $\mu^T$ is a sequence of positive real numbers.
+As in \cite{jaisson2016rough}, we establish specific assumptions on $\eta^T$ to facilitate our analysis.
+We prove tightness of the renormalized cumulative INAR$(\infty)$ process $Y^T$ and the associated martingale $Z^T$ defined in \eqref{eq:expressionofy} and \eqref{eq:expressionofz}.
+Moreover, we identify any subsequential limit $(Z,Y)$ of $(Z^T,Y^T)$ as a continuous martingale $Z$ whose sharp bracket satisfies $[Z,Z]_t = Y_t$, where $Y$ is an integrated fractional Cox--Ingersoll--Ross (CIR) process.

+While our work is inspired by and presents a discrete-time counterpart to the celebrated results of \cite{jaisson2016rough}, it is motivated by distinct theoretical and practical considerations that underscore its unique contribution.
+The transition from a continuous-time Hawkes process to a discrete-time INAR($\infty$) process is far from trivial and offers several key advantages:

+\begin{enumerate} \item \textbf{Direct Modeling of Intrinsically Discrete Data:} Many real-world phenomena, particularly in finance (e.g., tick-by-tick trade counts, order book events) and social sciences (e.g., daily event counts), are recorded as discrete counts over fixed time intervals.
+The INAR($\infty$) framework provides a more natural and direct modeling tool for such data, avoiding the potentially lossy abstraction required to fit them into a continuous-time point process framework.

+\item \textbf{Novel Proof Techniques and Theoretical Insights:} The proofs in the discrete setting are not mere translations of their continuous-time counterparts.
+They require different mathematical machinery, such as discrete renewal theory and specific martingale central limit theorems for discrete processes.
+This distinct theoretical path reveals unique structural properties of the discrete models, such as the specific long-memory characteristics we highlight.

+\item \textbf{A Computationally Superior Simulation Framework:} Perhaps the most significant practical contribution is that INAR($\infty$) processes are substantially easier to simulate than their continuous-time, singular-kernel Hawkes counterparts.
+Simulating our model only requires iterative sampling from a Poisson distribution.
+Our scaling limit theorem thus serves as a crucial bridge: it rigorously validates that this simple discrete simulation converges to the complex continuous process of interest.
+This directly addresses the question of ``why not just use a Hawkes process?'': The INAR($\infty$) process provides a computationally tractable pathway for its analysis and application.

+\item \textbf{New Applications in Financial Modeling:} This framework opens the door to new applications not explored in the original Hawkes process literature.
+For instance, as demonstrated in the recent work of \cite{wang2025rough}, a bivariate version of this INAR($\infty$) framework can be shown to converge to the rough Heston model.
+This provides not only a novel microstructural foundation for rough volatility but also a simulation engine for pricing both European and path-dependent options, a task that remains challenging for other methods. \end{enumerate}

-Our primary result is encapsulated in Theorem 2, where we demonstrate that under heavy-tailed and unstable conditions, the cumulative INAR($\infty$) process converges to a rough fractional diffusion process.
-This result is achieved by leveraging discrete renewal theory and martingale central limit theorems.
+Our primary result, encapsulated in Theorem \ref{theorem:1}, demonstrates that under heavy-tailed and unstable conditions, the cumulative INAR($\infty$) process converges to a rough fractional diffusion process.
+This finding is achieved by leveraging discrete renewal theory and martingale central limit theorems.

-The remainder of this paper is organized as follows.
-In Section 2, we introduce the necessary assumptions and intuitions for our results.
-Section 3 presents the main results, including Proposition 1 and Theorem 2.
-The proofs of the main results are provided in Section 4, while the appendix contains additional lemmas and their proofs.
-In the second appendix, we provide an intuitive interpretation of the rescaled $\lambda^T$ and explain its resemblance to a fractional Cox-Ingersoll-Ross process.